An LA Photo Studio Opens for the Community

 Neil: Hippo Factory Studios is a creative studio space designed as a simple blank canvas; a place to bring your creative ideas alive.
 It was fashioned out of a 1920s auto repair shop.
 It can hold photo/film shoots, events, weddings, art exhibitions, and be a temporary production workspace.

 Sweeten: Where did the idea for the business come from?

 Neil: I am a photographer and filmmaker and wanted to create a studio I would love to work in.
 Once the studio was completed we realized it was the perfect size to hold events.
 It’s a large open space with an intimate feel.

 Sweeten: What led to the opening of this new brick-and-mortar space?

 Neil: When I first saw the property, which was an in-use auto mechanic shop, I knew it had a lot of potential as a studio space.
 The building was a diamond in the rough.

-Sweeten: Can you describe the “before” space?
+Sweeten: How does your new design and the materials used represent your brand?
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Renovate to live, Sweeten to thrive!